 - These provide mechanical support and rigidity to the plant.

 Complex permanent Tissue

-The complex tissues are made up of different types of cells performing diverse functions.
-These are of two types:
+The complex tissues are made up of various types of cells carrying out distinct functions and are of two types:

 - It transports water and nutrients from the roots to the leaves of the plant.